 The Trump administration has issued new Title IX regulations that would make it harder for students who are sexually assaulted to report the assaults.
-Submit a public comment opposing the new rules by Jan.
-30 and ask Reps.
+More than 100,000 comments were submitted during the public comment period on the rule, with the vast majority in opposition.
+Stay tuned for updates and ask Reps.
 Pingree and Golden to support 3 bills in the House that protect Title IX.

 In 2011, the Obama Administration issued a “Dear Colleague” letter, clarifying that sexual harassment, assault, stalking, and other forms of gender-based violence interfere with a student’s right to equal educational opportunities and are therefore covered under Title IX, a civil rights law that bans gender-based discrimination in primary, secondary, and higher education.
 The letter offered guidance on the steps schools should take to comply with federal law and was hailed by survivor advocacy groups as a significant step toward reducing gender-based violence on college campuses.

 In December, Education Secretary Betsy DeVos proposed changes that would reverse these guidelines.
 Survivor advocates say the Trump administration’s new regulations will make it harder for survivors to come forward, strip Title IX protection from many survivors, and allow schools to lower the standard of proof required for sexual harassment and assault.
 DeVos’ decision to repeal the Obama-era protections for survivors came after meetings last summer with men’s rights groups and groups that advocate for those accused of sexual harassment and assault.
-The new guidelines must undergo a public comment period and review before they can be enacted.
+More than 100,000 comments, including many from Mainers, were submitted during the public comment period on the rule, with the vast majority in opposition.

 Several bills introduced in the House last year would enshrine many of the Obama-era protections into law, blocking the Trump administration’s efforts to weaken survivor protections.
 Under the Republican-controlled House, the bills stalled in committee.
 But Democrats have vowed to bring them forward this term.